susumu-kushi/civil-society-control-engineering/books.md

 # Books

+## Published Works

+Susumu Kushi has published a number of books through Amazon Kindle.

+This archive provides summaries and introductions to selected works and related ideas.

+The complete editions are available through Amazon Kindle.

+---
 ## Knowledge Archive of Susumu Kushi

 This page introduces selected books that form the foundation of Civil Society Control Engineering and Numa Theory Archive.